Pratt Institute School of Information: Academic programs

 Pratt School of Information administers a Master of Science in Information and Library Science (MSLIS) degree accredited by the American Library Association; a M.S. in Museums and Digital Culture; a M.S. in Information Experience Design; a M.S. in Data Analytics and Visualization; and a MSLIS and M.S.
 History of Art dual degree program.
-Advanced certificate programs administered include an archives certificate, a museum-libraries certificate, user experience (UX) certificate, digital humanities certificate, conservation and digital curation certificate, and spatial analysis and visualization certificate.
+Advanced certificate programs administered include an archives certificate, user experience (UX) certificate, children's and young adult library services certificate, digital humanities certificate, conservation and digital curation certificate, and spatial analysis and visualization certificate.